Skip to main content

 11. Expand Run Prepare Flutter Framework Script.

-12. Click delete.
+12. Click the delete button.

 The build pre-action to remove